Special Educational Needs and Disability School Offer 2020/21

 This early help which may be in the form of advice, school to school support, referral to specialist services, or additional resource can be put in place rapidly without unnecessary delay.
 This is because our group of schools hold the funding between us so we can direct this to the most suitable children in an efficient targeted way.

 The initiative is called “Locality SEND Support” and will run throughout this academic year.
-We will monitor the outcomes closely, and if it proves successful it is anticipated that it will then be rolled out across all schools in Croydon.
-Presently the scheme is only for Croydon residents and will not impact on students who already have an Education & Health care Plan or those in Enhanced Learning Provisions.
+We will of course monitor the outcomes closely.
+Not all Croydon schools are yet in the project, but it will be rolled out across all mainstream schools in Croydon by next September 2022.
+Presently the scheme is only for Croydon residents and will not impact on students who already have an Education & Health Care Plan or those in Enhanced Learning Provisions.

 What support do we offer?